 Over the years the band has released two CDs, Out of the Woodshed in 2006, Bread and Circuses in 2009 and a joint CD DVD of the Brubeck Project Live in 2017.

 To check out all the bands upcoming gigs visit the gig diary here

-The Neil Maya Quartet is one of the Southwest’s most exciting and talented bands, whose aim is to find fresh, new sounds within the wide scope of jazz whilst staying accessible to the public at large.
+The Neil Maya Quartet's Originals and Standards project was the band's first project.
+The band is one of the Southwest’s most exciting and talented bands, whose aim is to find fresh, new sounds within the wide scope of jazz whilst staying accessible to the public at large.
 As well as playing innovative re-workings of jazz standards and material by other composers, the band also plays its own compositions.

 The Neil Maya Quartet is often rooted in the sounds of the cool jazz movement of the 50’s and 60’s, but love playing other styles such as funk, samba, African and even folk-rock.
 The quartet is always striving to find different ways to deliver jazz, and although the soloing aspect is central to its approach, in a similar way to classical compositions its music often tells a story which takes you on a journey across a wide and rich emotional landscape.
 The quartet’s music is crisp, colourful, sassy, smooth, atmospheric, intricate, cool, very imaginative and always highly entertaining!

 The band covers an array of different jazz artists including Charlie Parker, Clifford Brown, Chick Corea, John Coltrane, Horace Silver, Herbie Hancock, Tom Jobim and many many more.
 The band's originals are inventive, lyrical, melodic, dynamic and accessible.
 Check out the sounds below.

 Review of Bread and Circuses...